Engineered immune cells take on Hard-to-Treat head and neck cancer

 Summary

-This early-phase study tests a new treatment for people with advanced head and neck cancer that has spread or cannot be removed by surgery.
-The treatment uses specially engineered natural killer (NK) cells from donated cord blood, designed to better target cancer cells and resist tumor defenses.
-Participants receive these cells with or without low-dose radiation beforehand.
-The main goal is to find a safe dose and check for side effects.
+This early-phase study tests a new treatment for advanced head and neck cancer that has stopped responding to standard therapies.
+The treatment uses specially engineered natural killer (NK) cells from donated cord blood, designed to better target cancer cells and resist the tumor's attempts to hide.
+Participants receive these cells with or without low-dose radiation beforehand, and the main goal is to find a safe dose and check for side effects.

 Disclaimer